ardalis/ardalis-com-gatsby/src/pages/training-classes/testimonials.md

 ## Pluralsight

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Fantastic and effective course by <a href="https://twitter.com/ardalis?ref_src=twsrc%5Etfw">@ardalis</a> and <a href="https://twitter.com/julielerman?ref_src=twsrc%5Etfw">@julielerman</a>.
 It has clarified to me several <a href="https://twitter.com/hashtag/DDD?src=hash&amp;ref_src=twsrc%5Etfw">#DDD</a> concepts and how to implement them.
 Thanks to <a href="https://twitter.com/pluralsight?ref_src=twsrc%5Etfw">@pluralsight</a> for the <a href="https://twitter.com/hashtag/FreeApril?src=hash&amp;ref_src=twsrc%5Etfw">#FreeApril</a> initiative. <a href="https://t.co/iybhE56VKo">https://t.co/iybhE56VKo</a></p>&mdash; Maurizio Gualtieri (@gualtieri_ma) <a href="https://twitter.com/gualtieri_ma/status/1260125331597516802?ref_src=twsrc%5Etfw">May 12, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## Other Clients

+"Steve has been an invaluable resource for refactoring our legacy code and making high-level architecture choices.
+Every working session has been tremendously useful!"
+-- Greg M